AlobarQuest/ADAS/docs/using-adas-in-a-project.md

    # From your project root
    mkdir -p .ai

-   # Example if ADAS is cloned next to this project
+   # Example if ADAS is cloned next to this project (web-app profile)
-   cp -r ../ADAS/project-starter/.ai/* .ai/
+   cp -r ../ADAS/starters/web-app/.ai/* .ai/
    ```

 2. After copying, your project should contain: